Rawan Osman

-Rawan Osman (روان عثمان, born 1983 or 1984) is a Syrian-born German political activist.
-She is a self-described Arab Zionist and advocates the normalization of relations between Arab states and Israel.
+Rawan Osman (روان عثمان, born 1983) is a Syrian-born German political activist and influencer.
+She is a self-described Arab Zionist and advocates for the normalization of relations between Arab states and Israel.

 Life

 Osman was born in Damascus into a secular family.
 Her father's family were Sunni Muslims from Damascus, first recorded in 1938, while her mother's family were Shiite Muslims from a village near Baalbek, in the Lebanese Beqaa valley.
-Osman grew up in the Beqaa Valley, though she returned to Syria after graduating from high school.
+Osman grew up in Chtaura in the Beqaa Valley, though she returned to Syria after graduating from a French Catholic high school.
 She also lived in Saudi Arabia and Qatar.

-In 2011, at the onset of the Syrian civil war, she moved to Strasbourg, France, to learn skills to open a wine bar in Damascus.
-There, she met Jewish people for the first time while living in the city's Jewish quarter.
-These encounters prompted her to reckon with the antisemitism she had been taught growing up.
-She later attended Heidelberg University in Germany, where she studied Modern Hebrew and Jewish Studies.
+In 2011, before the onset of the Syrian civil war, she moved to Strasbourg, France, initially to learn skills to open a wine bar in Damascus.
+There, she claimed to have met Jewish people for the first time while living in the city's Jewish quarter.
+In her own telling, these encounters prompted her to reckon with the antisemitism she had been taught growing up.
+She has also attributed this ideological shift to her wine industry training in the German countryside, and to taking a course on Judaism at a German university.
+In 2018, she enrolled at the University of Strasbourg, and started work on her first book, provisionally titled The Israelis, Friends or Foes.
+By 2022, she had moved to Stuttgart and begun a course in Islamic studies, then Modern Hebrew and Jewish studies at Heidelberg University.